 Bibi S. Brion

-Bibi is currently featured in our 2020 Spotlight Exhibit.
+Bibi was most recently featured in our April 2020 Spotlight Exhibit.

 Bibi S. Brion was born in 1973 in “de Pijp,” a vibrant multi-cultural neighborhood in Amsterdam, the Netherlands.
 She lived in Amsterdam until 2007 when she moved briefly to Tokyo, Japan.
 In 2008 she married an American businessman and they moved to his home town of Liberty in rural, northern Pennsylvania to assist in the care of his disabled father.
 They live in a renovated farm house with their four and two-year old sons.